Flesh (theology): New Testament

 Saint Paul makes this connection in Romans 7:18, in which he says:

-However, the (fourth century) Apostles' creed affirms carnis resurrectionem (the resurrection of the flesh), the body being an essential part of a person.
+However, the (fourth century) Apostles' Creed affirms carnis resurrectionem (the resurrection of the flesh), the body being an essential part of a person.

 In religious language, the "flesh" took on specific connotations of sexual sins.
 It was in this sense that the nineteenth century critic Robert Buchanan condemned a Fleshly School of Poetry, accusing Swinburne, Rossetti, and Morris with preoccupation with sex and sensual matters.

 A traditional turn of phrase condemns "the world, the flesh, and the Devil" as the sources of temptation to sin.
 This specific phrase does not appear in the King James Bible, but a similar sense appears in passages such as 1 John 2:16:

 The phrase definitely appears in the writings of Abelard, who writes that "there are three things that tempt us: the world, the flesh, and the devil."
 The litany of the 1662 edition of the Book of Common Prayer contains the petition:

 and the English translations of Roman Catholic litanies often contain a similar petition.

 This traditional turn of phrase gave rise to a number of films and books entitled The world, the flesh, and the devil.

 Analysis and interpretation

-Roman Catholic Church
+Catholic Church

-In the Roman Catholic Church the flesh has a twofold relation with the bodyless spirit.
+In the Catholic Church, the flesh has a twofold relation with the bodyless spirit.
 On one hand, the Holy Spirit God has made the Incarnation of the Son of God into the holy womb of the Most Blessed Virgin Mary, so as to say that that Holy Spirit God has naturally generated the flesh of Christ in His earthly mortal body.
 But most of Christians also believe in the pre-existence of Christ from the eternity in a human-divine body which was generated by God the Father before all centuries and, more particularly, before the creation of Genesis 1.
 His body pre-existed from ever and for ever, always keeping a dyophysite nature which is both human and divine.